Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 per entity.

-For example, if we wished to make VTK points and cells available via a bridge, we could store UUIDs on VTK grids as point and cell data arrays.
+For example, if we wished to make VTK points and cells available via a session, we could store UUIDs on VTK grids as point and cell data arrays.
 It would be more space-efficient to store these in a 2-component :cxx:`vtkTypeUInt64Array` (2 components for a total of 128 bits per UUID), but much easier to debug if we store UUIDs in :cxx:`vtkStringArray`